cs1302uga/cs1302-tutorials/uml/uml.md

 1. **Variables.** In UML, the variables of a class are called _attributes_.
 In this example, there are two private instance variables and one private static variable.
+The static variable is underlined.

 1. **Methods.** In UML, the methods of a class are called _operations_.
 In this example, there is one public constructor, two public instance methods, and one public static method.
+The static method is underlined.

 The diagram above gives enough information for a programmer (or a program) to generate the following `Person.java` file: